 Widely regarded as one of the top grime acts to ever do it in the North East, H-Man and Just B AKA HB have raised the bar once again with their new album ‘Overcast’.

-This uncompromising will to stay 100% true to where they come from is often what people criticise the duo for, the most common issue being the accent.
-H-man addresses this critique on “Shaolin”, spitting “They’re like what did he say, doesn’t matter ‘cause they don’t understand anyway.”
-Now, I get why your average Joe grime fan might have a hard time understanding the Geordie accent, but that’s their problem, not HB’s.
-The authenticity of the accent, the lyrical content – not a bar about guns or gangs in sight – and the phrases used, like H’s now iconic ‘HERE’ (pronounced he-ya) ad-lib, are what make HB so original – they’re pioneering Newcastle’s grime sound, giving the city an authentic voice within the genre.
+This uncompromising will to stay true to where they come from is often what the duo are criticized for, with the most common issue being the accent.
+H-man addresses this on “Shaolin”, spitting “They’re like what did he say, doesn’t matter ‘cause they don’t understand anyway.”
+Now, I get your average Joe grime fan might have a hard time understanding the Geordie accent, but that’s their problem, not HB’s.
+The authenticity of the accent, the lyrical content – not a bar about guns or gangs in sight – and the phrases used, like H’s now infamous ‘HERE’ (pronounced he-ya) ad-lib, are what make HB so original – they’re pioneering Newcastle’s grime sound, giving the city an authentic voice within the genre.

 Despite ‘Overcast’ being dominated by eerie production, melancholic lyrics and aggressive flows, HB change up the script now and again, showing some surprising diversity.
 “Just For You” sees Just B take a more laid back delivery when addressing his past indiscretions and a relationship that played a part in changing him, rapping “I shield myself away from love, she came to break the armour / when the days were harder she came and calmed down a crazy charva.”
 H-man also gives us some uncharacteristic delivery on “Froze Nothing”, flowing with a melodic, almost whispering cadence at times.